shashanktripathi0204/DataEngineering/Projects/Real_Time_Weather/README.md

 # Weather Data Fetcher & Aggregator

 This Python script fetches weather data for one or more cities from the **OpenWeather API**, stores the raw data locally as JSON files, saves it into an SQLite database, and optionally aggregates daily weather metrics.
+A **Streamlit dashboard** is also provided to visualize the stored weather data.

 ## Features
 - **Fetch weather data** from the [OpenWeather API](https://openweathermap.org/api)